Provider and Pharmacy Network

 VillageCareMAX Medicare Total Advantage has a large network of doctors, hospitals, long-term services providers, pharmacies, and other providers.
 We work closely with you and your providers to help ensure that your healthcare needs are met.

-You must receive your care from an in-network provider or an out-of-network provider included in the Point-of-Service (POS) benefit.
+You must receive your care from an in-network provider except when:

-- If you need medical care that Medicare or Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
+- You need medical care that Medicare or Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider

 Provider & Pharmacy Directory